KimK/pyembroidery-KimK/README.md

 import pyembroidery
 ```

-To load a pattern from disk:
+To read a pattern from a file:

 ```python
 pattern = pyembroidery.read("myembroidery.exp")